 Under the RLTO, a landlord who violates any of the rules set forth above owes the tenant a penalty of two times the deposit, plus attorney’s fees and case costs.
 The penalty is not inclusive of the deposit itself, so the landlord also needs to return the deposit unless they have properly deducted the money for unpaid rent or property damage beyond ordinary wear and tear after move-out.
 Generally, the claim amounts to two times the deposit, plus the deposit itself, plus attorney’s fees and case costs.

 A large part of my firm’s practice is comprised of security deposit disputes in Chicago and Cook County.
-I have handled hundreds of disputes and am happy to discuss your dispute with you.
-If your unit is in Cook County and you would like an evaluation, click here to contact me.
+I have handled hundreds of disputes and my firm is happy to discuss your dispute with you.
+Cook County tenants can click here to send a message to my firm about their deposit dispute.

 Illinois Security Deposit Law: The Cook County Residential Tenant and Landlord Ordinance